 Think about what you are good at, what you are not good at, and what your dreams are.
 The counselor will help you with a professional self-assessment followed by researching your dream job.
 Next, determine the steps to take to start your career.
 Identify companies that have posted jobs and see if they align with your plans.
 Set your short-term goals for an entry-level job and start networking as soon as possible.

 Before Becoming A Process Technician, you must create an educational and training agenda to get you there.
 Although you may have some experience related to process technician work, an associate degree will propel you further in this field.
 Plan on attending a technical school either full-time or part-time and arranging for funding your education.
 Decide if you want to commute to school or move to the city where you will attend classes and labs.
 Arrange your class schedule so there is time to work to earn money.
 You may qualify for grants and scholarships that will lighten your work burden.
 Research these opportunities and apply for as many as you have time.
 Next, find the right college and enroll soon.

 Enroll in a Quality Degree Program

 Quality process technician training is available at an affordable cost for those of you who live in the greater Baton Rouge area.
-Your best choice to attend a program that is recognized for excellence by industry leaders.
+Your best choice is to attend a program that is recognized for excellence by industry leaders.
 The Process Technology (PTEC) Degree Program at ITI Technical College is endorsed/recognized by these organizations: